-American Career College maintains both physical materials and digital collections including online databases, ebooks, and journals available to all students, faculty and staff.
-Each campus has a physical library space with distinct access rules, although the majority of the College's library resources are housed through the online library.
-The online library contains an extensive collection of online subscription resources, including access to leading peer-reviewed and trade journals with full-text, ebooks, reference collections, curated general education resources, and medical image and video collections.
-To support using library materials, students also have access to research guides and reference services from a professional librarian through the library's website.
-The librarian is available Monday-Friday during normal business hours.
-To access the database please visit the following:
+American Career College maintains a robust online library available to all students, faculty and staff on and off campus.
+The online library contains an extensive collection of online subscription resources, including access to leading peer-reviewed and trade journals with full-text, eBooks, reference collections, curated general education resources, and medical image and video collections.
+Students also have access to research guides and reference services from a professional librarian through the library's website.
+The librarian is available for one-one research help by appointment.
+To access these resources or schedule a session with the librarian visit: https://guides.americancareercollege.edu/library.

-https://guides.americancareercollege.edu/library.